dbushell/granary/README.md

 Git Granary is coded with cross-runtime JavaScript where possible.
 Adapters are used for runtime specific APIs like filesystem access and HTTP servers.

 Deno is the primary full featured implementation.
-Bun and Node and adapters are minimum viable implementations.
+Bun and Node adapters are minimum viable implementations.

 ## Notes